Bachelor of Laws: History

-"LL.B." stands for Legum Baccalaureus in Latin.
+"LLB" stands for Legum Baccalaureus in Latin.
 The "LL." of the abbreviation for the degree is from the genitive plural legum ("of laws").
 Creating an abbreviation for a plural, especially from Latin, is often done by doubling the first letter (e.g., "pp." for "pages").
-It is sometimes erroneously called "Bachelor of Legal Letters" to account for the double "L".

-The bachelor's degree originated at the University of Paris, whose system was implemented at Oxford and Cambridge.
+The bachelor's degree originated at the University of Paris, whose system was implemented with the Bachelor of Arts degree at Oxford and Cambridge.
 The "arts" designation of the degree traditionally signifies that the student has undertaken a certain amount of study of the classics.
-In continental Europe the bachelor's degree was phased out in the 18th or early 19th century but it continued at Oxford and Cambridge.
+In continental Europe, the bachelor's degree was phased out in the 18th or early 19th century but it continued at Oxford and Cambridge.

 The teaching of law at Oxford University was for philosophical or scholarly purposes and not meant to prepare one to practise law.
 Professional training for practising common law in England was undertaken at the Inns of Court, but over time the training functions of the Inns lessened considerably and apprenticeships with individual practitioners arose as the prominent medium of preparation.
-However, because of the lack of standardization of study and of objective standards for appraisal of these apprenticeships, the role of universities became subsequently of importance for the education of lawyers in the English speaking world.
+However, because of the lack of standardisation of study and of objective standards for appraisal of these apprenticeships, the role of universities became subsequently of importance for the education of lawyers in the English speaking world.

-In England in 1292 when Edward I first requested that lawyers be trained, students merely sat in the courts and observed, but over time the students would hire professionals to lecture them in their residences, which led to the institution of the Inns of Court system.
+In England in 1292, when Edward I requested that lawyers be trained, students merely sat in the courts and observed, but over time the students would hire professionals to lecture them in their residences, which led to the institution of the Inns of Court system.
 The original method of education at the Inns of Court was a mix of moot court-like practice and lecture, as well as court proceedings observation.
-By the seventeenth century, the Inns obtained a status as a kind of university akin to the University of Oxford and the University of Cambridge, though very specialized in purpose.
+By the seventeenth century, the Inns obtained a status as a kind of university akin to the University of Oxford and the University of Cambridge, though very specialised in purpose.
 With the frequent absence of parties to suits during the Crusades, the importance of the lawyer role grew tremendously, and the demand for lawyers grew.